I know some of you are starting to use the foam roller as part of your weekly training routine with great effect.

 Calf strains are a common injury due to the constant pounding on the roads whilst training for a big event.

 Below are a few recommendations if suffering from a calf strain:

 - If running and your calf feels tight and painful – stop and walk.

 - Take a few days off from running and sport.

-- You need to sort this out straightaway – normally a week or so of rest would clear it – you have to be patient, as a few days off will not effect your fitness level.
+- You need to sort this out straight away – normally a week or so of rest would clear it – you have to be patient, as a few days off will not affect your fitness level.

 - Try and find a local sports masseur to help loosen your calves as soon as possible.
 Try once or twice a week for the first week, and then once a week, then every 10 days – 2 weeks right up to the event.

-- Try not to wear heavy shoes during the day and weekends, unless necessary at work.
-You need to help reduce the impact on your legs whilst foot striking the ground.
+- Try not to wear heavy shoes during the day and at weekends, unless necessary at work.
+You need to help reduce the impact on your legs whilst your foot strikes the ground.

 - Try stretching your calves twice a day (holding a position for 15 seconds then swapping to the other leg x 5 only)

-- Keep hydrated throughout the day (mix of water, soft still drinks, electrolyte drink)
+- Keep hydrated throughout the day (mix of water, soft still drinks, electrolyte drinks)

 - Magnesium with zinc supplement is a good one to help with bone maintenance and alleviate potential leg cramps when running long distances.

 - Check your running shoes- what shoes are you wearing?
 Nike and Adidas are not that great as the drop from heel to forefoot are too low.
 You probably need 10mm to 12mm – New Balance 880 are a very good all-round shoe (durable, shock-absorbing, not expensive) and most Brooks shoes are also good.